Kong/docs.konghq.com/app/mesh/1.6.x/features/rbac.md

   roles:
   - admin
 ```
-`system:serviceaccounts:kube-system` is required for Kubernetes controllers to manage Kuma resources -- for example, to remove Dataplane objects when a namespace is removed.
+`system:serviceaccounts:kube-system` is required for Kubernetes controllers to manage Kuma resources -- for example, to remove data plane objects when a namespace is removed.
 {% endnavtab %}
 {% endnavtabs %}

 ## Example

-Here are the steps to create a new user and restrict the access only to TrafficPermission for backend service.
+Here are the steps to create a new user and restrict the access only to `TrafficPermission` for backend service.

 {% navtabs %}
 {% navtab Universal %}

+{:.note}
-**NOTE** By default, all requests that originates from localhost are authenticated as user `admin` belonging to group `mesh-system:admin`.
+> **Note**: By default, all requests that originates from localhost are authenticated as user `admin` belonging to group `mesh-system:admin`.
 In order for this example to work you must either run the control plane with `KUMA_API_SERVER_AUTHN_LOCALHOST_IS_ADMIN` set to `false` or be accessing the control plane not via localhost.

-1. Extract admin token and configure kumactl with admin
+1. Extract admin token and configure kumactl with admin:

     ```sh
     $ export ADMIN_TOKEN=$(curl http://localhost:5681/global-secrets/admin-user-token | jq -r .data | base64 -d)